 With over 16 years’ experience in education, Isikeli is an active supporter and creator of social justice initiatives at the college; and has been instrumental in leading student and staff immersions, locally and globally.
 His prior experience includes head of faculty for teaching and learning support, head of middle school, and he is currently completing a Master of Religious Education through the Australian Catholic University.
 Isikeli is a strong supporter of culture, the arts, and being a life-long learner.
 He lives by the belief that every student can achieve and that our responsibilities as leaders is to provide pathways and support for students and their families to help them achieve their best.

-Ms Karen Lindsey, Assistant Principal Learning, Partnerships and Pathways
+Ms Karen Lindsey, Assistant Principal Learning, Innovation and Pathways

 Karen is an highly experienced educator with over 20 years of teaching in both state and Catholic schools.
 She has held a variety of management roles, including Middle School Coordinator, Head of English and Languages, and Director of Learning and Pathways.
 Further, Karen has served as a Queensland Curriculum and Assessment Authority QCAA confirmer for English and and a Lead External Marker for the English External Exam for the past three years.
 Karen is currently studying a Master of Educational Leadership at Queensland University of Technology.